 What is the difference between the liwaa’ and the rayah?

 The liwaa’ is a specific flag used as a sign for the Corp Commanders (Lt.
-General), or commander in chief (Caliph), whereas the rayah is used by the entire armed forces and by extension through qiyas, the entire population of the state.
-The rayah is flown during the battle and if the commander in chief (Caliph) is also fighting then the liwaa’ will be flown alongside the rayah.
+General), or commander in-chief (Caliph), whereas the rayah is used by the entire armed forces and by extension through qiyas, the entire population of the state.
+The rayah is flown during the battle, and if the commander in-chief (Caliph) is also fighting then the liwaa’ will be flown alongside the rayah.
 This is based on the battles led by the Prophet Muhammad ﷺ who was commander in chief, like Badr and Uhud.
 This can also be seen in the battles during the Khulufa’ Rashida (Rightly Guided Caliphs).

 Keeping the rayah or liwaa’ aloft during the battle is a sign of motivation for the soldiers.
 The companions used to take the duty of flag bearer incredibly seriously as shown by Musab ibn Umair when he continued to carry the liwaa’ at the Battle of Uhud until his martyrdom.